tamu-edu/ORATOR-ATLAS/README.md

 SemanticImage relies on 2 dependencies - OpenCV and jsoncpp.
 Jsoncpp and CMake can be installed with the below command:

-`sudo apt-get install cmake libjsoncpp-dev`
+`sudo apt-get install cmake libjsoncpp-dev libboost-all-dev -y`

 #### Install  OpenCV:
 The process for installing the most recent version of OpenCV with the contrib modules is: